 “What do I do with my life?“ The easy answer is usually a question: “What is your passion?”
-Singing, music, speaking, cars, children, books, gardening, cooking, computers: some will become careers or businesses one day.
-Others will not.
-But that was easy.
-How about people who find it difficult to identify a unique passion or they seem passionate about so many things at once?
+It could be singing, playing music, speaking, cars, teaching children, reading books, gardening, cooking, computers: some may become careers or businesses one day.
+But it is not always easy.
+Some people find it difficult to identify a unique passion or they seem passionate about so many things at once.

-I always took it for granted that everyone knew their passion, their true north, a natural path to follow in life for career or business until I met someone who was confused about hers.
-I gave her more work when I posed the passion-question.
+I took it for granted that everyone knew their passion, their true north, a natural path to follow in life for career or business until I met someone who was confused about hers.
+It seemed I gave her more to worry about when I posed the passion-question.
 So here are my suggestions if you also seek to identify your passion:

 God created you for a purpose and He is more than willing to help you understand this so that you may begin to prepare yourself for the work ahead.
 Your experience may be either of this: Like light increasing in its intensity, you may gradually become aware of your inclination toward a particular field.
 Or may be a sudden switch-on experience where you just suddenly realize what you should do after coming through an experience.

 2. Engage in as many work or volunteer opportunities as you can